CompassionCH/translation-platform-web/README.md

 ```
 Note that the plugin will automatically pass the content of the XML file in Owl's `xml` template string
 function.

+### Translations

+Translations are, as much as possible, handled using Owl's internal translation function, it is
+defined in `/src/i18n/index.ts`.
+Simply put the translation method defined will attempt to replace
+any string given by Owl, and fallback to what's provided, which should be in english.

+#### Adding a new language

+Defining new languages is done by first creating a file for it (take example on `/src/i18n/fr.ts`)
+and translating the various strings found in it.
+You can then register it in the `index.ts` file under
+dictionnaries with the minified lang representation as key.

+You can then register your new language in `/src/components/SettingsModal.ts` in the `languages` field
+of the component.

+#### Detecting missing translations

+Whenever a missing translation is found it will be logged to the browser's console. you can easily dump
+the various missing translations by running `dumpMissingTranslations()` in your browser console, which will
+log a JSON object containing them.